 Updating PCIe Controller Gateware in Windows#

-1. If you have not done so already, follow the steps on the Setup Guide for Windows page.
+1. If your PC has not yet been set up for use with the ONIX PCIe controller, follow the steps on the Setup Guide for Windows page.

 2. Download the latest oni-repl Console Application and unzip it.
 Navigate to this location using a console (e.g. PowerShell).